soDLA-publishment/soDLA/docs/mcif.md

 MCIF needs to separate those channels into different catagories in read channels and write channels, and then arbitrate them.
 Data processors, like cdma_dat(data channel from CDMA) and cdma_wt(weight channel from CDMA) only has read function.
 Other data processors, like SDP, has not only read, but also write.
 So separate and arbitrate those channels are MCIF's work.
 As for splitting the data and command, those are the works for WDMAs.

 Another terminology is ingress and exgress.
 Those are the words to describe the directions from CPU or memory side.
 1st, 3rd, 4th channel are ingress.
 2nd and 5th are exgress.
+Ingress need arbitrate the data from the data processor to the memory side, and exgress don't need to arbitrate, exgress is a broadcast mechanisim which only need to compare the axi-id.

 In the NV_NVDLA_XXIF_config.scala: